tekumara/notes/pip.md

 pip install -e ../spark_data_testing
 ```

 This will create a `spark-data-testing.egg-link` file in your site-packages dir.
 It has the effect of placing your source directory on `PYTHONPATH`.
+All packages under the source directory will be accessible, even if they are not included in the source dist.

 See [Local Project Installs](https://pip.pypa.io/en/stable/reference/pip_install/#local-project-installs)